prBigData/documentation/source/scrapers.rst

 .. code-block:: text

     1. WHILE (TRUE) :
         a.
-Make an HTTP request to get any vessel in a given zone calling vesselfinder's servers
+Make an HTTP request to get any vessel in a given zone, calling vesselfinder's servers
         b.
 Open the current vessels positions export file and get the currently saved positions list
         c.
 FOR line (= vessel) IN the HTTP response :
             i.  parse the line
             ii. format the vessel's data
             iii. store it into cassandra
             iv. append the vessel's data to the currently saved positions list
-            v. append the current vessel's mmsi to the current iteration mmsi list
+            v. append the current vessel's mmsi to the current mmsi list
-        d. save the resulting position list into the export file
+        d. save the resulting position list into the positions export file
         e. read the daily mmsi list file and get the already detected mmsi
-        f. merge the already detected mmsi list with the current iteration mmsi list
+        f. merge the already detected mmsi list with the current mmsi list
         g.
 SLEEP(60)